Project-Somedays/Project-Somedays.github.io/_pages/creative-coding.md

 Essentially, we're building systems that create art, exploring the potential of computational creativity. 🌸

 ## What languages do I use?
-**p5.js:** ✏️ Your friendly neighborhood sketchpad!
+**p5.js (javascript/typescript):** ✏️ Your friendly neighborhood sketchpad!
 Perfect for quick, interactive 2D visuals and learning the basics.
 It's like finger painting with code, super accessible and fun! 🎉

-**Processing (Java/p5.js):** 💪 The OG creative coding powerhouse!
+**Processing (Java):** 💪 The OG creative coding powerhouse!
 Offers a robust environment for 2D and 3D exploration.
 It's like a well-equipped art studio, with lots of tools and depth. 🌀

-**Three.js:** 🌐✨ Dive into the 3D realm!
+**Three.js (javascript/typescript):** 🌐✨ Dive into the 3D realm!
 It's like building your own virtual reality sandbox, with stunning visuals and endless possibilities for immersive experiences. 🚀

 ## What should I use?
 | Feature        | p5.js                                  | Processing (Java)            | Three.js                               |